 Once readiness work is complete, the team is primed for the moment of conception.

-The readiness work, and the vision of realised potential in particular, engenders a state of awareness that enables team members to shut out interference from the rational field and open themselves to creative imagination.
+The readiness work, and the vision of realised potential in particular, engenders a state of awareness that enables team members to shut out interference and open themselves to creative imagination.

 Although I have been a vocal advocate of co-creation for three decades, I want to stress that an idea is conceived in the mind of one person.
 This is not a proposition—it’s how the creative process works.
 Other team members will develop the idea throughout the gestation period, but conception is a solo activity.